 Kevin: An increasing number of public companies and institutions are incorporating Bitcoin into their balance sheets, which is an irreversible trend.
 It not only indicates that Bitcoin's status as a reserve asset is being strengthened but also means that these holders will generate new demands—how to generate yield from BTC without increasing risk.

 GOAT was born for this purpose.
-Through a decentralized Sequencer, a transparent yield model, and an economy priced in native BTC, we provide institutions with an auditable, traceable, and compliant BTCFi foundational layer.
+Through decentralized Sequencer, transparent yield models, and an economic system priced in native BTC, we provide institutions with an auditable, traceable, and compliant BTCFi foundational layer.
 This will help them achieve asset appreciation within a secure boundary.

-11. ChainCatcher: GOAT mentioned activating the "sleeping BTC" held by ETFs and sovereign funds, but large institutions are also the most cautious group.
+11. ChainCatcher: GOAT mentioned the need to activate the "sleeping BTC" held by ETFs and sovereign funds, but large institutions are also the most cautious group.
 Can you share some specific demands they have for BTCFi?
 How is GOAT overcoming these institutions' trust barriers?
 What key collaborations have been achieved so far?

-Kevin: Institutions' concerns mainly focus on technical security, sustainability of yields, and compliance.
-To address this, we are tackling it from three aspects: technically, we are fully open-sourcing key components and introducing third-party security audits; economically, we are replacing inflation incentives with endogenous cash flow centered on gas, MEV, and miner incentives; and in terms of compliance, we are connecting with custodians and risk control institutions to provide reportable and verifiable data interfaces.
-Currently, we have already engaged in solution validation and interface integration with multiple custodial and trading institutions, and we will gradually disclose specific collaboration results in the next phase.
+Kevin: Institutions' concerns mainly focus on technical security, yield sustainability, and compliance.
+To address this, we are tackling it from three aspects: technically, we are fully open-sourcing key components and introducing third-party security audits; economically, we are replacing inflation incentives with endogenous cash flow centered around gas, MEV, and miner incentives; and in terms of compliance, we are connecting with custodians and risk control institutions to provide reportable and verifiable data interfaces.
+Currently, we have already conducted solution validation and interface connections with multiple custodial and trading institutions, and we will gradually disclose specific collaboration results in the next phase.

-12. ChainCatcher: If we count from 2012 when Vitalik proposed the concept of colored coins, the crypto community has been experimenting with "leveraging" the liquidity of Bitcoin assets for over a decade.
+12. ChainCatcher: If we count from 2012 when Vitalik proposed the concept of colored coins, the crypto community has been experimenting with "unlocking" the liquidity of Bitcoin assets for over a decade.
 What do you think are the real advancements in the Bitcoin ecosystem?
-What has been the biggest change in the past two years?
+What has changed the most in the past two years?

-Kevin: Since Vitalik proposed the concept of colored coins in 2012, the Bitcoin ecosystem has undergone more than a decade of exploration.
-The real advancements lie in the gradual realization of "verifiable cross-layer interaction" and "production-level zero-knowledge infrastructure."
+Kevin: Since Vitalik proposed the concept of colored coins in 2012, the Bitcoin ecosystem has undergone over a decade of exploration.
+The real advancements are that "verifiable cross-layer interaction" and "production-level zero-knowledge infrastructure" are gradually becoming a reality.

 In the past two years, the biggest change is that Bitcoin Layer2 has finally transitioned from the experimental stage to engineering: the maturity of BitVM2 and the ZK proof system has enabled Layer2 to operate at low cost and high security; at the same time, the increase in institutional holdings has made the demand for "BTC yield generation" urgent, providing fertile ground for the development of BTCFi.

-13. ChainCatcher: Currently, the Bitcoin ecosystem is in a relatively low-profile period, with many BTC Layer2 projects fading from view and some turning to AI.
+13. ChainCatcher: Currently, the Bitcoin ecosystem is in a relatively low-profile period, with many BTC Layer2 projects fading from view, and some turning to AI.
 What pressures do BTC Layer2 generally face during this phase?
-How is GOAT overcoming them?
+How is GOAT overcoming these?

-Kevin: The entire Bitcoin ecosystem is currently in a relatively low-profile period, with some projects choosing to pivot to AI or other hot directions.
-However, we believe that a true Layer2 infrastructure must be invested in long-term and cannot be shaken by short-term market fluctuations.
+Kevin: Currently, the entire Bitcoin ecosystem is in a relatively low-profile period, with some projects choosing to turn to AI or other hot directions.
+However, we believe that true Layer2 infrastructure must be invested in for the long term and cannot be shaken by short-term market fluctuations.

 To achieve this moment, we still need to overcome several key challenges: first, to improve the challenge and arbitration mechanism of BitVM2; second, to further reduce the cost and latency of ZK proving; third, to achieve true decentralization and incentive balance of the Sequencer network; and finally, to promote the comprehensive landing of compliance, custody, and application ecosystems.
-When these links are successively connected, the Bitcoin Layer2 ecosystem will undergo a qualitative change, and GOAT will also become one of the core infrastructures of this new cycle.
+When these links are connected one by one, the Bitcoin Layer2 ecosystem will undergo a qualitative change, and GOAT will also become one of the core infrastructures of this new cycle.